• Skip to primary navigation

 • Dried Beef

-This recipe is as simple as setting one half of the chipped beef aside and then mixing everything else together in a large bowl.
+This recipe is as simple as setting half the chipped beef aside and mixing everything else in a large bowl.
 Once mixed, place in the fridge for a bit.

 After the ingredients have cooled and hardened, form it into a nice ball.
 Coat with the remaining dried beef.